hbctraining/Intro-to-ChIPseq-flipped/lessons/01a_Understanding_chromatin_with_HTS.md

 ## Public resources

-There are various consortia that have formed to collectdata across studies and make it publicly available.
-Ultimately, resources like this enable researchers to piece together the epigenomic landscape contributing to cell identity, development, lineage specification, and disease.
+The enormous amount of **freely accessible functional genomics data is an invaluable resource** for interrogating the biological function of multiple DNA-interacting players and chromatin modifications by large-scale comparative analyses.
+There are various consortia that have formed to collect data across studies and make it available to the research community.
+Ultimately, resources like this enable researchers to **piece together the epigenomic landscape contributing to cell identity, development, lineage specification, and disease**.
+We have described two popular resources below, but note that there are additional repositories in addition to various platforms developed for quick retrieval and comparative analysis.

 ### The ENCODE project